All the details you need to watch Europe’s best battle it out wherever you are in the world

 European Champions Cup live stream: How to watch from the UK & Ireland

-BT Sport show every game of the Champions Cup in the UK and Ireland.
+BT Sport show every game of the Champions Cup live in the UK and Ireland.
 If you don’t have a BT contract but want to watch the competition, don’t worry because you can still easily watch it online.

 That’s because BT Sport has a contract-free monthly pass that allows you to get instant access to all four of their sport channels for just £25.